forthstate/Coursera_Capstone/README.md

 - Data obtained from public UK government website.
 - A jupyter Python Notebook that builds prediction models and their subsequent assessments.
 - A report of the project and its conclusions.
-- A presentation to help convey the results.